Oak Island mystery: Water in the money pit

 According to an account written in 1862, after the Onslow Company had excavated to 80–90 ft, the pit flooded with seawater up to the 33 foot level; attempts to remove the water were unsuccessful.
 Explorers have made claims about an elaborate drainage system extending from the ocean beaches to the pit.

 Later treasure hunters claimed that coconut fibres were discovered beneath the surface of a beach, Smith's Cove, in 1851.
-This led to the theory that the beach had been converted into a siphon, feeding seawater into the pit through a man-made tunnel.
+This led to the hypothesis that the beach had been converted into a siphon, feeding seawater into the pit through a man-made tunnel.
 A sample of this material was reportedly sent to the Smithsonian Institution during the early 20th century, where it was concluded that the material was coconut fibre.

 Although one expedition claimed to have found a flood tunnel lined with flat stones at 90 feet, geologist Robert Dunfield wrote that he carefully examined the walls of the re-excavated pit and was unable to locate any evidence of a tunnel.

 At the invitation of Boston-area businessman David Mugar, a two-week survey was conducted by the Woods Hole Oceanographic Institution in 1995 (the only known scientific study conducted on the site).
-After running dye tests in the bore hole, the institution concluded that the flooding was caused by a natural interaction between the island's freshwater lens and tidal pressures in the underlying geology (refuting the man-made tunnel theory).
+After running dye tests in the bore hole, the institution concluded that the flooding was caused by a natural interaction between the island's freshwater lens and tidal pressures in the underlying geology (refuting the man-made tunnel hypothesis).
 The Woods Hole scientists who viewed the 1971 videos reported that nothing conclusive could be determined from the murky images.
 The reported five finger (or box) drains at Smith's Cove have recently been thought to be the remains of an early salt works, with no connection between the drains and any flooding of the pit.

 Oak Island lies on a glacial tumulus system and is underlain by a series of water-filled anhydrite cavities which may be responsible for the repeated flooding of the pit.
 This type of limestone easily dissolves when exposed to water, forming caves and natural voids.
 Bedrock lies at a depth of 38 to 45 m in the pit area.